 For more information, see Getting repair quotes.

 If it was necessary to hire a car whilst your car was being repaired, you may be able to claim 'reasonable car hire costs'.
 It can be difficult to know what is considered a 'reasonable cost' for hiring a replacement vehicle or for loss of the use of a vehicle.
 When considering what is reasonable you should think about whether:

-Usually costs for time taken off work (for example to organise repairs or to attend court) cannot be claimed.
+Usually costs for time taken off work, for example to organise repairs or to attend Court, can't be claimed.

 Make sure you get invoices and receipts for any expenses or loss you experienced as a result of the accident such as towing fees, loss of personal items, loss of use of your vehicle and replacement vehicle hire costs.

 If you make a claim against the other driver for your losses you will need this evidence to prove the exact amount of the loss.